Yaamiin/Shadiyomusic/README.md

 - `/video <song name>` - download videos you want quickly
 - `/lyric <query>` - searching lyric
 - `/q` or `/quotly <reply text>` - make a sticker by reply text like @quotlybot
+- `/paste` - paste your text or document to pastebin and make photo from that

 #### Admins Only
 - `/player` - open music player settings panel